Today we celebrate the birthday of former President Jimmy Carter. The Plains, Georgia native is certainly unique in comparison with other Presidents.

 3. Carter gave up his military career to save the family peanut farm.
 And as a parent, Carter became involved in local politics when he served on an education board.

 4. He supported civil rights, which hurt his early political career in Georgia.
-After a poor showing the 1966 governor’s race, Carter adopted a more centrist image, and he won election in 1970.
+After a poor showing the 1966 governor’s race, Carter adopted a more centrist image, and he won the election in 1970.
 He became known as a budget cutter while in office.

 5. Carter was a “dark horse” presidential candidate in 1976.
 The future President was tied for 12th in early polling, well behind former Alabama Governor George Wallace and former nominee Hubert Humphrey.
 He used his image as a Washington outsider to defeat Gerald Ford in the general election.